-If you visit Badaling Great Wall, the most touristy and easy accessible section, especially in holiday seasons, you may find yourself in an awkward situation: The scenery is fantastic, but it’s hard to concentrate on it because you are squeezed in a big crowd!¬†Make sure¬†to avoid the¬†crowds who may ruin your whole Great Wall experience!
-You need to¬†know which part of the Great Wall is the best to visit.¬†
+If you visit the most touristy and easy accessible Badaling Great Wall, especially in holiday seasons, you may find yourself in an awkward situation: The scenery is fantastic, but it’s hard to concentrate on it as you are SQUEEZED in a big crowd!

 Full Day options: Jinshanling, Jiankou, Huanghuacheng and Gubeikou